 CEO Phil Barron joined a panel discussion at London Funders’ Festival of Learning to talk about our charity’s ambitious strategic review and transformation.
 It was an insightful evening with fellow panellists Emma Horrigan (City Bridge Foundation), Emma Corrigan (The National Lottery Community Fund), Gabin Sinclair-Constance (Royal Borough of Kensington and Chelsea) and Michael Parsons (Impact on Urban Health).

 After the event, I had the chance to sit down with Phil to chat about the transformative time for our charity and his reflections on the panel discussion.
+This interview preceded our launch as Richmond Foundation in November 2024.

 Phil, you joined Richmond Parish Lands Charity in October 2022 and since then we have seen a transformation to refresh and modernise the organisation.
 Can you tell us about your journey with the charity?